 JC: Yeah, yeah, yeah!
 I can’t wait for my rookie to do things for me next year!
 I. Can’t.
 Wait.

-Interview, Evergreen, Top, Anthony Davis, DeMarcus Cousins, Dewayne Dedmon, Dwyane Wade, John Collins, Kent Bazemore, Kevin Garnett, Kevin Love, Kobe Bryant, Taurean Prince, Tracy McGrady, Atlanta Hawks, Miami Heat
+Interview, Top, Anthony Davis, DeMarcus Cousins, Dewayne Dedmon, Dwyane Wade, John Collins, Kent Bazemore, Kevin Garnett, Kevin Love, Kobe Bryant, Taurean Prince, Tracy McGrady, Atlanta Hawks, Miami Heat